LaunchCodeEducation/helloworld/_sources/04_Loops/for_loop_syntax_redux.rst

 The range Function
 ------------------

-Right now, if we want something to happen four times (such as print Hello!), we can use a list of numbers as shown below:
+Right now, if we want something to happen four times (such as print "Hello!"), we can use a list of numbers as shown below:

 .. sourcecode:: python

     for i in [0, 1, 2, 3]:
         print("Hello!")

 We could put any four things in our list, and the loop would iterate four times.
 We could even use strings to produce the same effect:

 .. sourcecode:: python